Yoruba religion: Olódùmarè

 Olódùmarè is the most important "state of existence".
 "They" are the owner of all heads, for during human creation, Olódùmarè gave "èmí" (the breath of life) to humankind.
 In this, Olódùmarè is Supreme.

-Perhaps one of the most important human endeavours extolled within the Yorùbá literary corpus is the quest to improve one's "Ìwà" (character, behaviour).
-In this way the teachings transcend religious doctrine, advising as they do that a person must also improve their civic, social and intellectual spheres of being; every stanza of the sacred Ifá oracular poetry (Odu Ifa) has a portion covering the importance of "Ìwà".
+Perhaps one of the most important human endeavours extolled within the Odu Ifa is the quest to improve one's "Ìwà" (character, behaviour).
+In this way the teachings transcend religious doctrine, advising as they do that a person must also improve their civic, social and intellectual spheres of being; every Odu (stanza) of the sacred Ifá corpus has a portion covering the importance of "Ìwà".
 Central to this is the theme of righteousness, both individual and collective.